Transformer Turn Ratio (TTR)

-In a transformer without load connected to the secondary winding, the induced electromotive forces (E1 and E2) have a direct relationship between them.
+In a transformer with no load connected to the secondary winding, the induced electromotive forces (E1 and E2) have a direct relationship between them.
 So we can also obtain the transformer transformation ratio, using E1 and E2.
 Then: K = E1/E2.

 Another way to find the transformation ratio of a transformer is using the nominal currents of the primary winding and the secondary winding (I1 and I2) based on the inverse relationship to the electromotive force.
 K = I2 / I1.

 The latter equation allows us to obtain the transformation ratio K by different means.
-It also allows us to obtain the values of voltage,current and number of turns in the primary and secondary windings (N1 and N2), if we know the value of K and one or more other parameters.
+It also allows us to obtain the values of voltage,current and number of turns in the primary and secondary winding (N1 and N2), if we know the value of K and one or more other parameters.

 The Ideal Transformer and the Transformer transformation ratio

 In a real transformer, there are voltage drops due to the resistance in the winding and losses in the magnetic flux of the transformer core.
 So: